Israeli prize honors foreign scientists, artist

-(AP)—Israel's prestigious Wolf Prize this year will honor American, German and Austrian scientists as well as an architect from Portugal.
+Israel's prestigious Wolf Prize this year will honor American, Canadian, Swedish and Taiwanese scientists.

-The winners were announced in Tel Aviv Wednesday.
+This year's winners were announced in Tel Aviv on Thursday.

 The eight winners from four countries share $100,000 awards in each of five categories.